wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-manage-meetings/includes/audio-conferencing.md

 Audio Conferencing is the ability to join a Teams meeting from a regular phone and call out from a meeting to a phone number, allowing users to call in to meetings when they can't use a Teams client.
-Up to 250 attendees can attend a Teams audio conference.
+Up to 1000 attendees can attend a Teams audio conference.

-Calling in (also known as dialing in) to meetings is useful for users who are on the road and can't attend a meeting using the Microsoft Teams app on their laptops or mobile devices.
+Calling in (also known as dialing in) to meetings is very useful for users who are on the road and can't attend a meeting using the Microsoft Teams app on their laptops or mobile devices.
 There are additional scenarios in which using a phone to attend a Microsoft Teams meeting can be a better option than using an app on a computer:

 - When internet connectivity is limited
 - When a meeting is audio only